Edrianmax/alx-low_level_programming/0x15-file_io/README.md

-Write a function that reads a text file and prints
+Create a function that creates a file.